-Jeff is also the brother of Ben Nichols, the frontman for Lucero, who also composed the score for Shotgun Stories and have also contributed songs to most of the rest of Jeff's filmography.
+Jeff is also the brother of Ben Nichols, the frontman for Lucero, who composed music for Shotgun Stories and have also contributed songs to most of the rest of Jeff's filmography.
 Not to be confused with (and of no relation to) Mike Nichols.